Welcome to Ash Class!

 In Ash Class we are enthusiastic learners that are always encouraged to try our personal best, be resilient and show independence with our learning.
 We often work as a team or in Year 2/3 buddies to help build our value of belonging.

-'Ahoy Me Hearties' is our topic this half term where we will be learning all about pirates.
-We cannot wait for our Pirate Day on 29th March.
-On this day, we will dress up and have lots of piratey activities.
+'What might cars be like in the future?' is our topic this half term where we will be learning all about cars.
+We are going to invent our own cars, write about them and make our own cars in DT.
 Have a look at the Learning News below to see the kinds of things we are doing over the half term!

 Ash Acceptable Use Agreement